sst/guide/_chapters/signup-with-aws-cognito.md

 }
 {% endhighlight %}

-Also, include the following in our header.
+{% include code-marker.html %} Also, include the following in our header.

 {% highlight javascript %}
 import {